What is Dupuytren’s Contracture?

 Surgery may be recommended to treat severe Dupuytren’s contracture.
 A fasciotomy removes portions of thickened tendons.
 A fasciectomy removes large pieces of the palmar fascia.
 A fasciectomy requires a larger incision and longer recovery.
 A splint is used after surgery.
 Hand therapy is usually started 2-4 weeks after surgery.
 Both procedures reduce symptoms, straighten the fingers, and improve hand function.

-All OIOCJ specialists are fellowship trained and board certified.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+All OICJ specialists are fellowship trained and board certified.
+To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.